VirusTotal/yara/docs/modules/pe.rst

     .. c:member:: not_before

-        Unix timestamp on which validity period for this signature begins.
+        Unix timestamp on which the validity period for this signature begins.

     .. c:member:: not_after

-        Unix timestamp on which validity period for this signature ends.
+        Unix timestamp on which the validity period for this signature ends.

     .. c:member:: valid_on(timestamp)

-        Function returning true if the signature was valid the on date indicated by *timestamp*.
+        Function returning true if the signature was valid on the date indicated by *timestamp*.
 The following sentence::

             pe.signatures[n].valid_on(timestamp)